Research

 (Julio Fierro)

 Focal adhesion machinery was initially thought to be animal (metazoan)-specific, however comparative genomics of organisms evolutionary distant from Metazoa suggest full-length homologues of core components are found in organisms as distant as Amoebozoa.
 Interestingly, many organisms evolutionarily distant from Metazoans form cell-substrate adhesions for migration despite lacking the complete focal adhesion machinery found in Metazoans.
 We hypothesize species evolutionarily distant from Metazoans form cell-substrate adhesions using focal adhesion molecule orthologues that maintain conserved adhesive functions and interactions.
-We will use evolutionary analyses, biochemistry, and cell biology to elucidate the composition and function of evolutionary distant cell-substrate adhesions and characterize adhesion orthologues in the Amoebozoan, Dictyostelium discoideum.
+We use evolutionary analyses, biochemistry, and cell biology to elucidate the composition and function of evolutionary distant cell-substrate adhesions and characterize adhesion orthologues in the Amoebozoan, Dictyostelium discoideum.
+Check out our paper for more information on the conserved functions of PaxillinB, a homologue of the vertebrate Paxillin.